 Hopefully, the first scenario plays out so that current pharmacists can have a brighter outlook.

-We’ve worked with 60 pharmacists who have an average student loan debt of $213,000 to prepare them for this future financially.
+We’ve worked with a huge number pharmacists who have an average student loan debt of $213,000 to prepare them for this future financially.
 Some of them didn’t know how to approach their loan repayment with a part-time job.
 Even the ones with full-time jobs weren’t sure what to do.
 Most have severe anxiety over their student debt.

 Having job uncertainty is hard enough, but not being sure how to pay off six figures of student loan debt on top of that is extremely stressful.
 So how do you decide which repayment plan is best for you?

 A general rule of thumb is that if someone owes less than 1.5 times their income in student loans (e.g., a pharmacist earning $100,000 who owes $150,000 or less in loans) should consider refinancing.
-They should make sure beforehand that they can afford to pay off their loans in 10 years or less and that they don’t have any eligibility for PSLF or other loan forgiveness options.
+Make sure you can afford to pay off your loans in 10 years or less and that you don’t have any eligibility for PSLF or other loan forgiveness options.

 But those with two times their income or more in student loans (e.g., PharmDs making $100,000 who owe more than $200,000) should explore income-driven repayment.